TheBloodyAmateur/SportCalendar/README.md

   <img src="start.png"/>
 </p>

 As soon as the client is connected to the server the sport events can be displayed by clicking on the 'Load Events' - button.
+Whenever the user wants to sort the events by any column he can use the dropdown menu next to the button.

 ## Author